penpaperkeycode/nnq_cnd_study/README.md

-# Study-Neural Network Quantization & Model Compression
+# Study-Neural Network Quantization & Compact Networks Design

 This is a repository of Facebook Group *AI Robotics KR*.<br>

-*nnq_mc_study* stands for Neural Network Quantization &amp; Model Compression Study.
+*nnq_mc_study* stands for Neural Network Quantization &amp; Compact Networks Design Study.

-It will be focusing on paper reviews for deep neural networks, model compression, and Quantization.
+It will be focusing on paper reviews for deep neural networks, model compression, compact network design, and Quantization.

-Online Study supported by AI Robotics KR group will be held on **September 1st**.
+Online Study supported by AI Robotics KR group have been ongoing since September 1st.

 ## Prerequisite